tfpf/graph-plot/README.md

 also partially erased.
 If you face this problem, increase the value of `maximum_diff` in the file `customplot.py` until you get satisfactory results.

+Conversely, if you find unwanted vertical lines in your plot, try decreasing it.